 Non-Western epistemologies have a long history of being dismissed as inadequate, ‘primitive’, naïve or otherwise inferior.
 Rationalist philosophers such as Hegel, Kant, Locke, and Descartes amongst many others indeed believed people of colour lacked agency, sophistication and that they were incapable of intellectual thought.
 In fact, many rationalists did not even consider Black people to be human beings.
 Colonialism was based on this ideological framework.
 This is the history that the epistemology of CBT was built upon.
 Thus, it becomes problematic when it is practiced in some kind of ahistorical vacuum, particularly when people of colour are the clients whose worldviews or ways of knowing are so obliviously being ‘corrected’.
 This mirrors the social scepticism and denialism that continue to befall upon our lived experience.

-In epistemic violence, the harm suffered in not physical and it may not even be direct.
+In epistemic violence, the harm suffered is not physical and it may not even be direct.
 Nonetheless that violence has a subject, an object, and is perpetuated through subtle acts.
-The subject of violence in the case of CBT is the therapist, the object may or may or may not be the individual client in the room but it is in any event, people of colour, at least predominantly.
+The subject of violence in the case of CBT is the therapist, the object may or may not be the individual client in the room but, it is in any event, people of colour, at least predominantly.
 There are various acts of epistemic violence to reflect upon: the invisibilisation of the epistemological origins of CBT, arguably removing choice and agency or again, the failure to challenge (Eurocentric) rationalism as the only/superior way to access truth.
-Consequently, each ‘therapeutic’ cognitive reframing attempt reproduces discourses establishing whose knowledge of the world is legitimate and valid and with it, misrepresentations and distortions of the Other.
+Consequently, each ‘therapeutic’ cognitive reframing attempt reproduces discourses establishing whose knowledge of the world is legitimate and valid or invalid and with it, misrepresentations and distortions of the Other.

 Whether the question of epistemic violence similarly applies to other models of therapy is of course an important one, to various degrees, it is likely arguable that it does.
-However, CBT is based on working directly on how people know and make sense of the world, on their worldviews, making it obviously more problematic in that regard.
+However, CBT is based on working directly on how people know and make sense of the world, on their belief systems, making it obviously more problematic in that regard.
 There is no denying that regardless of the model used, psychotherapy can be a violent and damaging experience.
 Epistemic violence highlights a different kind of harm.
 A violence which occurs beyond the individual, to groups designated as racial Others.
 Individuals may find various therapy models helpful whilst the assumptions underlying the same may actually, at group level, be problematic, reproduce discourses of inferiorisation and help maintain racism.
 Ironically, the reason so many people of colour experience psychological distress.

 I am aware that some have attempted to or claim to use CBT in a culturally adapted manner.
 I remain sceptical.
 It is difficult to imagine how the necessary changes to the model could be made without shifting fundamental epistemic assumptions thus taking such practice out of the CBT school.
 Further, even if adaptations were feasible, this would arguably be equally problematic and not remove ethical considerations and questions.
 Most notably, why would people of colour continue to be supported by adapted models, or in other words, by models centred on others’ needs or experience of the world, on models’ not created for us?